×

 When we asked people living in Boquete what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Boquete is generally quite pleasant.
 The town is small and friendly, with a laid-back atmosphere and plenty of outdoor activities to enjoy.
 The climate is mild and the scenery is beautiful, with lush green mountains and valleys.
 The cost of living is low, making it an attractive destination for those looking to stretch their budget.
 There is a strong expat community in Boquete, with plenty of opportunities to meet new people and make friends.
 The internet connection is reliable, making it a great place to work remotely.
-All in all, Boquete is an ideal destination for expats and digital nomads looking for a peaceful and affordable place to live," said one expat who made the move to Boquete.
+All in all, Boquete is an ideal destination for expats and digital nomads looking for a peaceful and affordable place to live," explained one expat living in Boquete, Panama.

 View More Answers